daboynb/windows_scripts/README.md

 - All apps are removed, including the sponsored one on the start menu.
 - Telemetry is disabled.
 - Edge can be removed.
-- Defender can be removed.
+- Defender can be disabled.
 - Some other minor tweaks.

 How to use?